Wesley Person: Phoenix Suns (1994–1997)

 On June 29, 1994, the Phoenix Suns drafted Person with the 23rd overall pick in the 1994 NBA draft.
 Person played his first three seasons in Phoenix, where he averaged 12.2 points per game, 3.4 rebounds per game, and 1.5 assists per game in 240 games.
 He also had a 45.8% field goal percentage and a 40.7% 3-point percentage.
 Furthermore, he was named to the NBA All-Rookie Second Team in his rookie season.

 Cleveland Cavaliers (1997–2002)

-On October 1, 1997, Person was involved in a three-team trade in which he was traded with Tony Dumas to the Cleveland Cavaliers, Antonio McDyess was traded to the Suns, and three first-round draft picks were traded to the Denver Nuggets. where he would spend the majority of his career.
+On October 1, 1997, Person was involved in a three-team trade in which he was traded with Tony Dumas to the Cleveland Cavaliers, where he would spend the majority of his career.
+Antonio McDyess was traded to the Suns, and three first-round draft picks were traded to the Denver Nuggets.
 In his first season with Cleveland, he led the NBA in three-pointers made.
 In five seasons with the franchise, he averaged 12.0 points per game, 3.6 rebounds per game, and 2.0 assists per game.
 He had a 46.1% field goal percentage and a 42.2 3-point percentage.